 Termite Guys Brisbane is a pest control company on the smaller side.
 Michael started this business nine years ago.
-It was a natural progression from working for his dad’s pest control company.
-For the first years the book keeping was strictly physical, but as online accounting businesses developed he chose to start using one of them.
+It was a natural progression from working in his dad’s pest control company for several years.
+During the first years the book keeping was strictly physical, but as online accounting businesses developed he chose to start using one of them.
 This termite activity data is interesting to just look at.
 What areas have been the most active ones, and how come?
 What affects the distribution of termites?

 There is also a plan to create an interactive map which you can zoom in and out of to see a close up of your own area.
 Stay tuned for this…